docker-library/docs/silverpeas/content.md

 The Silverpeas images support actually only the two first database systems; because of the non-free licensing issues with the Oracle JDBC drivers, Silverpeas cannot include these drivers by default and consequently it cannot use transparently an Oracle database system as a persistence backend.

-For the same reasons, the Docker images of Silverpeas aren't shipped with the Oracle JVM but with the default OpenJDK.
+For the same reasons, the Docker images of Silverpeas aren't shipped with the Oracle JVM but with OpenJDK.
 Silverpeas uses the Wildfly application server as runtime.

 The Silverpeas images use the following environment variables to set the database access parameters: